 In some patients, the disease may eventually ‘burn out’ after many years of pain, leaving residual endocrine and exocrine insufficiencies.

 Pancreatic malignancy is a risk in those who have had the disease for 20 years or more; new or evolving symptoms should therefore undergo investigation.

 - Chronic pancreatitis is caused by chronic alcohol excess in most cases

-- Reduced faecal elastase is the most appropriate initial investigation however CT imaging can also be useful to confirm
+- Reduced faecal elastase and CT imaging can be used to confirm the diagnosis

 - Management is mainly based around symptom control, optimising analgesia, and nutritional support